PostHog/posthog.com/contents/blog/posthog-marketing.md

 ## Content marketing effectiveness

 This dashboard dives deeper into the impact of specific pages.
-It's built around a metric we call 'Showed Intent', though you could rename this 'Engaged Users' or any other euphemism you prefer.
+It's built around a metric we call 'Showed Intent', though you could rename this 'Engaged Users' or something you prefer.

 Let's dig into it a little more.